toppeMRI/old_matlab/README.md

 # TOPPE MATLAB functions

-The 'matlab' folder in this respository contains MATLAB code for reading, writing, and viewing TOPPE sequence files.
+The 'matlab' folder in this respository contains MATLAB code for creating and viewing TOPPE sequence files.

 All code contained in this repository is open-source under the terms of the GNU LGPL 2.0 license (see LICENSE for details).